liujip0/crazy-auth/README.md

 Internally, the OS name and the app names are concatenated together, then treated as a normal password.

 If your taskbar contains an application that is currently not supported, feel free to create a GitHub issue and suggest it!
+Also, if you perchance have better image files than the ones that I used, please create an issue with a link!
+(Or, if the file is small enough, email or something else is totally OK.)

 ## Technologies used

-For this project, I used Vite + TS + React to make the frontend, and Cloudflare Workers + TS to make the backend.
+For this project, I used Vite + TS + React with React Router and CSS Modules to make the frontend, and Cloudflare Workers + TS with Cloudflare D1 Database to make the backend.
 The communication between them is done using tRPC.

 ## Setup for local testing